microsoft/OpenTypeDesignVariationAxisTags/README.md

 support for the axis from at least two major platform vendors or three independent layout library owners.

-Microsoft, as owners of the OpenType specification, will be the final judge that a proposal is mature, and that there is broad consensus and industry support.
+Microsoft, as custodians of the OpenType specification, will be the final judge that a proposal is mature, and that there is broad consensus and industry support.
 This decision will be made in consultation with a small panel of independent advisors.
+The role of panel members will be primarily to confirm that there is broad concensus and that the proposal is mature.
+Individual panel members may have particular opinions on a proposal, but are expected to separate their role in evaluating the merits of a proposal from the role of evaluating consensus.

 ## Contributing